Superconvergent and Divergence-Free Mixed Finite Element Methods for The Stokes Equation: Introduction

+Standard velocity--pressure finite element schemes for the Stokes equations depend crucially on the discrete divergence operator induced by the bilinear form $(\operatorname{div} \boldsymbol{v}_h, q_h)$.
+A stable scheme requires the discrete spaces $\boldsymbol{V}_h$ and $P_h$ to satisfy the inf-sup (or LBB) condition \cite{Brezzi1974}:

-Classical stable finite element pairs for \eqref{stokes} include the Taylor--Hood element \cite{TaylorHood1973}, the MINI element \cite{ArnoldBrezziFortin1984}, and the nonconforming $P_1$--$P_0$ element \cite{CrouzeixRaviart1973}.
-More examples and a detailed discussion are given in \cite{BoffiBrezziFortin2013}.
-However, these classical pairs are not pointwise divergence-free, which weakens mass conservation and reduces pressure robustness in error estimates.
-A review of the importance of divergence-free constraints and their numerical implications can be found in \cite{JohnLinkeMerdonNeilanEtAl2017}.
+where $\beta$ is a constant independent of the mesh size.
+Standard stable pairs for \eqref{eq:stokes} include the Taylor--Hood element \cite{TaylorHood1973}, the MINI element \cite{ArnoldBrezziFortin1984}, and the nonconforming $P_1$--$P_0$ element \cite{CrouzeixRaviart1973}; a comprehensive review is available in \cite{BoffiBrezziFortin2013}.
+However, these elements do not enforce the divergence-free condition pointwise.
+Losing exact mass conservation often leads to poor pressure robustness in the velocity error estimates.
+We refer to \cite{JohnLinkeMerdonNeilanEtAl2017} for a detailed discussion on the importance of strong divergence-free constraints.